fubar2/treeval_gal/README.md

 ## News

 #### January 21

-A lot of work has gone into JBrowse2 and it is nearing release I hope.
+A lot of work has gone into JBrowse2 in the past month, and it is nearing release.
-Wiggle tracks for very dense features - like 6.5M repeats - that slow down the browser badly, are about to appear in the workflows.
+Very dense features - like 6.5M repeats - slow down the browser badly, are now bigwig tracks in the workflows.
+Next steps need some new tools like merquryFK.
+Bjoern is thinking about how best to integrate binary HiC format data into the existing infrastructure.
+Jb2 has specialised tracks for synteny and Multiple Alignment Format (MAF), and those are all useful in VGP work.
+Galaxy's integrated support for genomic feature visualisation at scale will be very hard to match.

 #### December 15